Engin-Boot/pong-stage-AleenaSaleem/Stage0/Design/Paddle.md

 ## Acceptance Criteria

-### Scenario: Display the paddle on game board

-  Given - An active device with game installed in it and user is signed in

-  When - The game board is displayed

-  Then - set the paddle properties and display it

-### Scenario: change the paddle properties
+### Scenario: change the paddle properties - update

   Given - An active device with game installed in it and user is signed in